khokao/synergetica/services/docs/guides/circuit-design.md

-In this guide, you will learn how to create a genetic circuit with Synergetica.
+This page explains how to create a genetic circuit with Synergetica.

 ## Block types